izimio/JoshuaBrionne_6_06022021/README.md

 `nvm install 10.0.0`
 `nvm use 10.0.0`

-go to the frontend folder
+Go to the frontend folder
 =====
 `npm install`
 `npm start`

 *It'll take a medium amounth of time, and as soon as the project is listening to port 3000 the connection is fine and working*

-go to the backend folder
+Go to the backend folder
 =====
 Then rename the .env.Schema to __.env__ and ajust the variables with you DB informations